The Password is Dead: Introducing MFA

 This can range from logging into an account using free public WiFi that’s not secured, or even using their own WiFi if a discovered vulnerability has not been fixed.

 All of these mistakes add up to one larger mistake: not using MFA (multi-factor authentication).
 MFA is the method of using more than one security measure to confirm you are who you say you are.
-In a world of remote access, it’s the single barrier we have between bad passwords and hackers.
-There are different types of authentication:
+In a world of remote access, it’s the single barrier we have between weak passwords and opportunistic hackers.
+There are different types of authentication, the following being widely-used, key methods:

 Using a PIN or “secret question” that you enter alongside your password.
 These are subject to the same vulnerabilities as your password, but are still something that can be used in conjunction with a password.